18 Things to Do in Providence in Rhode Island: History, Art, Family-Friendly Fun & More

 It looks very similar to the Daily Planet office building in the Superman comics, despite the creator saying this wasn’t the inspiration for the Superman design.

-The building has unfortunately remained vacant since 2013, but, in early 2022, the RI Governor announced a rejuvenation project for this iconic part of the Providence skyline.
+Unfortunately, the building has remained vacant since 2013, but in early 2022, the RI Governor announced a rejuvenation project for this iconic part of the Providence skyline.

 You’ll easily spot the building as it’s the tallest in Providence…and all of Rhode Island!